Go1 · 2024

 Concept Testing

-We tested a range of concepts spanning Skills, Content, Compliance, and Impact insights — drawn from an earlier vision for a Quarterly Learning Report.
-The goal was to understand which areas participants found most immediately useful, and which required capabilities we didn't yet have.
+We tested a range of concepts spanning Skills, Content, Compliance, and Impact insights, all drawn from an earlier vision for a Quarterly Learning Report.
+The goal was to understand which areas participants found most useful, and which required capabilities we didn't yet have.

 Beta

-The Beta was deliberately minimal — a single “Top Skills” view showing learner counts, average time spent per skill, and an industry benchmark column.
+The Beta was deliberately minimal.
+We'd just stood up a new skills taxonomy and the data relationships linking content to skills, so scope was capped at what that foundation could reliably support: a single "Top Skills" view showing learner counts, average time spent per skill, and an industry benchmark column.
 Twenty customers were given early access, and we followed up with evaluative interviews after two weeks.

 Participants had no trouble interpreting the data, and the overall sentiment was positive despite the limited feature set.
 But the interviews were most useful for what they revealed about the ceiling.
-Compliance learning was drowning out upskilling signal — admins needed a way to filter between the two.
-A single month of data wasn't enough to track campaigns that ran across quarters.
+Compliance learning was drowning out upskilling signals.
+Admins needed a way to filter between the two.
+A single month of data wasn't enough to trackcampaigns that ran across quarters.
 And the industry benchmark, while compelling in concept, generated confusion about what was actually being compared.

 “The industry benchmark is interesting but I'm not sure what I'm being compared to.”